dagger/dagger/docs/v0.3/sdk/cue/getting-started/tutorial/1201-ci-environment.md

 # Integrate with your CI environment

-[Once you have Dagger running locally](/1200/local-dev), it's easy to use Dagger with any CI environment (no migration required) to run the same Dagger pipelines.
+[Once you have the Dagger Engine running locally](/1200/local-dev), it's easy to use Dagger with any CI environment (no migration required) to run the same Dagger pipelines.
 Any CI environment with Docker pre-installed works with Dagger out of the box.

 We started with [CI environments that you told us you are using](https://github.com/dagger/dagger/discussions/1677).
 We will configure a production deployment for the same application that we covered in the [local dev example](/1200/local-dev).